nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the batchmate at the specific `INDEX` in the __currently displayed list__ in the Students panel.
 Refer to the section on _Notes about parameters_ at the start of [Features](#features) for more details.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing interests, the existing interests of the batchmate will be removed i.e adding of interests is not cumulative.
+* When editing interests, the existing interests of the batchmate will be completely replaced by the new ones.
 * You can remove all the batchmate’s interests by typing `i/` without specifying any interests after it.

 Examples: